t-mart/find-torrent-files/README.md

    times) for files that match the torrent file size.

    File size retrieval is super fast, so this quickly narrows down candidates without regards to arbitrary file names.
+For large enough files, the chance of false-positive collisions is super low -- we're talking billions of bytes here.

    If most of the data of the torrent is found, the file is considered a _size-match_.
 (Defaults to at most 50 MiB of missing files, but can be